hector-medina/simple-api/README.md

 4. Interact with the API.

-To use the API you need to generate valid request.
-To know more about this, please see the API official doc in: [DOCS](https://documenter.getpostman.com/view/14296685/TW6tNBE6)
+To use the API you need to generate valid requests.
+To know more about this, please see the API official documentation [DOCS](https://documenter.getpostman.com/view/14296685/TW6tNBE6)